 You’ll get lessons tailored specifically to your skill level and learning speed, plus you’ll be able to focus your lessons on topics you’re actually interested in.
 Did you want to perfect your tones?
 Learn how to do business negotiations in Chinese?
 Get some explanations for where you’re supposed to use le?
 Or learn how to correctly describe the haircut you want to your hairdresser?

-You can also try eChineseLearning or My Chinese Tutor for Chinese-specific sites that have a more structured curriculum available.
+You can also try eChineseLearning for a Chinese-specific site that has a more structured curriculum available.